geniphi/findig/docs/install.rst

 ============

 .. note:: Findig is pre-release software and isn't currently installable
           by PyPI.
-Currently though only way to install Findig is using its development version.
+Currently the only way to install Findig is using its development version.

 Installing Findig is easy, as long as you have the right tool for the